goFrendiAsgard/jurnal-chiml/draft.md

 ## Research Question

-How to make a readable on compact orchestration language for Chimera-Framework
+* How to make a readable and compact orchestration language for Chimera-Framework
+* How the orchestration language compared to other possible solution

 # Literature Survey